-Thursday 8th July 2021: The visit to St. Paul’s Church, Honiton, originally scheduled for last September, is planned for Thursday, 8th July in the afternoon.
-Again, this will depend upon the infection rate, but we are hopeful that a return to some form of normality will be happening by then.
+Thursday 8th July 2021: The visit to St. Paul’s Church, Honiton, originally scheduled for last September, is planned for Thursday, 8th July at 2.30 pm (Covid restrictions permitting).

 Mid-Autumn 2021: At a date and venue to be arranged, and in conjunction with the RSCM, it is hoped to hold an event featuring young musicians.
 Any young organists will be encouraged to play, and other young singers and instrumentalists will be asked to perform.
 SOCA members who know of likely youthful performers will be encouraged to invite them.

 Nothing else is planned definitely, but such events as the talk on Mendelssohn, a quiz, and an organ crawl around the Chard area have not been forgotten.
 We look forward to a brighter year than the one which has just passed.John Bodiley SOCA Secretary

 3 Jan 2021, updated 7th June 2021